Poppy Appeal 2017: Events happening near you

 Pop-Up Poppies Display – Sharpe's Pottery Museum

-Elsewhere, there will be a pop-up poppies display at Sharpe's Pottery Museum in West Street, Swadlincote, over the next 12 months.
+Elsewhere, there will be a pop-up poppies display at Sharpe's Pottery Museum in Derbyshire over the next 12 months.

 Pop-Up Poppies Derbyshire is a project to honour the fallen soldiers of Derbyshire who died in WW1.
 It will culminate in a display of 7,000 knitted poppies in Derby during November 2018 to coincide with the centenary of the armistice.
 During the next year, displays will take place around the county in different towns and villages.